Simon Black writes and speaks on work and labour, cities, social inequality, and social movements.

 Black’s writing has appeared in The Toronto Star, The Conversation, Now Magazine, Rabble.ca, Literary Review of Canada and the International Socialist Review.
 He is a contributing editor of the anti-poverty newspaper, The Tough Times, and writes a sports column, from a radical’s perspective, for Canadian Dimension magazine.

-His research has been published in Labor Studies Journal, International Journal of Urban and Regional Research, Labour, Capital and Society and New Labor Forum.
+Black’s research has been published in Labor Studies Journal, International Journal of Urban and Regional Research, Labour, Capital and Society and New Labor Forum.